swimtowin/aien12webserver/README.md

 - Automatically walks through every directory page starting from an arbitrary page number.
 - Extracts company name, website, phone number, address and (when available) the detail page URL for each exhibitor.
-- Provides a reusable Python API as well as a command line interface.
+- Provides a reusable Python API, command line interface and web UI.
-- Writes the collected data to a UTF-8 CSV file.
+- Writes the collected data to a UTF-8 CSV or tab-delimited TXT file.

 ## Installation